ubuntu-mate/ubuntu-mate.org/blog/20190328-ubuntu-mate-disco-beta.md

 upstream [MATE Desktop recently released version 1.22](https://mate-desktop.org/blog/2019-03-18-mate-1-22-released/).

 Let's rip that band-aid off and get this over quickly.
 Ubuntu MATE 19.04 is shipping with MATE Desktop 1.20.
-Albeit, the latest maintaince release of MATE Desktop 1.20 with some of the bug fixes and new features from MATE Desktop 1.22 included.
+Albeit, the latest maintenance release of MATE Desktop 1.20 with some of the bug fixes and new features from MATE Desktop 1.22 included.
 In fact, the version of MATE Desktop being shipped in 19.04 is derived from the same MATE packages that will feature in the upcoming